ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 While this meets the Microsoft minimum guidance and will comply with the requirements of the ISM, the exclusion of these two features reduces the effectiveness of the security controls.
 Specifically, the Just-In-Time administrative access provided by PIM and the automated responses to detected suspicious activities will not be available.

-Table 29 Activation and Licencing Design Decisions for all agencies and implementation types.
+Activation and Licencing Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---